 Nutritional Therapy Sessions at The Body Matters

-You will be involved in your treatment from the start and the dietary recommendations will be tailored to suit your lifestyle and at a pace that you feel comfortable with.
+You will be involved in your programmes from the start and the dietary recommendations will be tailored to suit your lifestyle and at a pace that you feel comfortable with.
 To help you to make changes to your diet you will be provided with practical information such as meal suggestions, recipes, ideas for using and cooking with different foods and shopping tips.

-Nutrion & Diet Analysis
+Nutrition & Diet Analysis

 Tanita Body Composition Analysis

 The body is composed of three major elements: water, lean body mass (ie muscle, organs, bones) and body fat (or adipose tissue).
 The proportion of lean body mass and fat matters more for health than overall body weight.
 Knowing your body composition helps create the right plan of action for you.
 Follow-ups will show whether you are on the right track.

 Would you like to improve your diet, but don’t know where to start?
 Have you recently gone vegetarian or vegan and aren’t sure whether you are getting everything you need?
 Would you like to discuss your diet with a nutritional therapist to make sure that it provides the energy and nutrients your body needs?
 Then the Diet MOT is for you.
 It is available with or without Nutritics Food Diary Analysis.

 Would you like to know how many calories you consume on an average day?
 Are you keen to know whether you are getting all the nutrients you need from your diet?
 Or do you sometimes wonder whether your diet may be providing too much sodium or saturated fats?
 Nutritics Analysis, carried out using professional diet analysis software, will answer those questions for you.
 Bear in mind: The more accurate the food diary you provide (including brand names, portion sizes etc.), the more accurate the analysis is going to be.
 Nutritics Food Diary Analysis is only available as part of a Diet MOT.